lekoala/silverstripe-base/docs/Blocks.md

 WARNING : as a safety measure, avoid naming conflicts with existing Block.php fields like Content.
 This is why the default value is "Description".

+## Data and settings

+There are two tabs : the Main tab and the Settings tab.
+Basically, anything inside the main tab should be localizable and anything in the setting tab should be fixed.

+In order to add a setting, you can add fields to the setting tab like this

+        $fields->addSettings(function (BlockFieldList $fields) {
+            $fields->addCheckbox('MySetting');
+        });

+Basically, what this helper does is setting the fluent builder key to Settings and set the current tab to Settings and reset everything after.

 ## Dealing with basic collections (aka Items)

 For basic collections, we can still store everything inside our json blob